AikePetunia/aike.tech---Frontend/public/posts/project/joyofcoding.md

 Hay mucha gente con un potencial creativo increíble y no pueden expresarlo por que están tan ocupados ganándose la vida.

 "Maybe people can't realize their creative potential, because they're busy earning a living"

-# This article isn't finished yet.
-But this is a big part of it.